You know what’s unbearable? A business meeting that’s too long. The sense of time being wasted, the confusion over what happens next.

 Mind the gap

-And while we’re on scheduling, leave a gap between those key meetings.
+And while we’re on scheduling and structure, leave a gap between those key meetings.

 You might be tempted to ride the wave and carry your energy from one meeting into another.